Ricardo-VP/RicardoVP2002/README.md

 ### Hello, I'm Ricardo, a Software Developer 👋
 - 🌱 I’m currently involved in web and mobile development.
-- :man_student:   Studying a TICs Engineering in PUCE/Ecuador 	.
+- :man_student:   Studying a IT Engineering in PUCE/Ecuador 	.
 ### Languages that I used:computer:
 - Javascript/Typescript
 - C++